 ABOUT UNSUNG STUDIO

-Honing vocabulary and listening for currents, this is my practice.
-Exploration of the meeting place of phenomena and imagination, stitching “internal” and “external” landscapes; the investigation, excavation and deconstruction of language: words, symbols, concepts and forms that embed/embedded in this body; this is my practice.
+Listening for currents, sussing out the meeting places of phenomena and imagination, the investigation, excavation and deconstruction of language–the words, symbols, concepts and forms embedded in the body–this is my practice.

-The ‘human being’ is a vertical axis; a joining of heaven and earth.
+A human being is a vertical axis; a joining of heaven and earth.
 The arts are a gateway to the lived experience of this principle .
-This process is a continual discovery of unexpected intersections and unity in juxtaposition, the building (and burning) of bridges and the cultivation of a compositional relationship to space and time.
-I endeavor to update inherited mythologies through inquiry, imagination and articulation; to re-conceive ritual space as a non-dogmatic, phenomenological laboratory.
+This process is a continual discovery of unexpected intersections and intimacies.
+I endeavor to update inherited myths and re-conceive ritual space as a non-dogmatic, phenomenological laboratory.

-My research includes traditional arts; (among them, Aikido and Middle Eastern dance) and I draw from extensive studies with shamanic view, musicianship, poetics, Butoh and photography.
-I am in debt of gratitude to Contemplative Movement pioneer–Barbara Dilley, yogini– Sofia Diaz, Shamanic Practitioner–Julie M. Kramer and Vocalist/Musician–Ethie Friend.
+My current studies include traditional arts; (Aikido, Middle Eastern dance, Shamanism) musicianship and poetics.
+I am in debt of gratitude to Contemplative Movement pioneer: Barbara Dilley, yogini: Sofia Diaz, Shamanic Practitioner: Julie M. Kramer and Vocalist/Musician: Ethie Friend.

 *all site photography by R. Drouin unless noted